rudraprsd/rudraprsd/README.md

 - Check My Projects (see below)
 - [Visit My Website](https://rudraprsd.github.io/)

-I love crafting code that makes a difference in Physics and the World.
+I love crafting code that makes a difference in the World.
 Dive into my projects and let's connect!